Skip to content

 141. Supports the inclusion of women across palm oil operations, including addressing barriers faced?

 [Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company's own reporting mentions having a Gender Equality and Women's Empowerment (GEWE) Committee that champions women's rights in the workplace.
+The company reports it has a Gender Equality and Women Empowerment (GEWE) committee that is instrumental in promoting gender equality, emphasising women's representation at senior levels within the organisation.
+The company also reports it organised the Women in Leadership Programme for Managers & Senior Executive Level aiming at encouraging growth and leadership of women within the organisation.

 • Y